frzdev/90DaysOfDevOps/2026/day-40/day-40-first-workflow.md

    Examples:
    - When code is pushed
    - When a pull request is created

- Examples:
-     When code is pushed
-     When a pull request is created
-     On a schedule
+   - On a schedule
-     Manually
+   - Manually

 Example:
 ```
 on: